Plater International Scholar Luis Ramos moved 2,000 miles away from his hometown of Cidra, Puerto Rico, in the fall of 2013 to study biology at IUPUI.

 For much of the summer of 2012, junior biology student Neelam Shah lived with a secret—something she wanted to keep to herself in case things didn’t work out as she had hoped.

-Sophomore Brandi Herron (Biology, ’16) is a planner—always thinking about the bigger picture, what’s her next step and how she can make an impact.
+Sophomore Brandi Herron (Biology, 2016) is a planner—always thinking about the bigger picture.
+Learn about her next step and how she can make an impact.

 Tomás Meijome is quick to say that as an Argentine, he, of course, plays soccer.
 What he can also say is that what he is learning in various IUPUI laboratories is preparing him for a career as a physician-researcher who may someday help bring discoveries from the bench to the bedside.